KaranramanathanUoA/demo-spring-application/README.md

 { "vehicleId": value , "color" : "value", "model" : "value"}
 ```
 - Unit tests and integration tests have also been written for this application.
-- To run the tests, navigate to src/main/test/java/com.example.demoProject.demo and simply press the run button for the 2 files present in the directory.
+- To run the unit tests present in the file DemoApplicationWeblayerTests, navigate to src/main/test/java/com.example.demoProject.demo/ DemoApplicationWeblayerTests and simply press the run button for the 2 files present in the directory.
+- To run the integration tests, you will have to ensure that the DemoApplication is running before trigerring these tests as these tests make use of live responses from the server.